| 10:00 – 10:15 a.m. |

 - Global reach: 9 countries, 300K+ children in Rwanda schools, 3M+ students in Kenya, $35M USAID DRIP initiative (repair time 214 → 26 days)

-- Scientific infrastructure: 39 publications (Lancet, Nature, STOTEN, Water Research, ES&T Water), 4 patents + 1 pending, global E. coli database (10M+ observations)
+- Scientific infrastructure: 13 publications since 2023 (Nature Communications, Lancet, STOTEN, Water Research, ES&T Water), 4 patents + 5 pending, global E. coli database (10M+ observations)

 - Economic: 180x more data points at comparable cost vs. grab sampling; complements IDEXX Colilert ($201M market)